privatenumber/git-detect-case-change/README.md

 # git-detect-case-change <a href="https://npm.im/git-detect-case-change"><img src="https://badgen.net/npm/v/git-detect-case-change"></a> <a href="https://packagephobia.now.sh/result?p=git-detect-case-change"><img src="https://packagephobia.now.sh/badge?p=git-detect-case-change"></a>

-Script to detect case changes in file names in the current git project.
+Script to detect file name case changes in a Git repository.

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## Why?
-Because macOS and Windows file-systems are case-insensitive by default, preventing Git from recognizing case-changes in file-names.
-To change the casing of a file name, you must rename it through Git:
+macOS and Windows file-systems are case-insensitive by default, preventing Git from recognizing file name case changes when renamed without Git.

+Git recommends changing the file name case through Git:
 ```sh
 git mv <old-path> <new-path>
 ```

-This could be difficult to do if the case-changes have already been completed without Git and there's a lot to re-do.
+However, this is not always plausible to do if the case-changes have already been completed without Git (eg. autonamted by separate process) and there's a lot to rename.

 This script automates this process for you.